Masterpiece Story: Striding Lion from the Ishtar Gate

-Striding Lion is a masterpiece of Mesopotamian art through its monumental size and composition.
+Striding Lion is a masterpiece of Mesopotamian art with monumental size and composition.
 It symbolizes the strength of King Nebuchadnezzar II and the ferocity of the goddess Ishtar.
 It evokes the power of the Neo-Babylonian Empire with its bold lines, vibrant colors, and technical creation.
-It joined the Kunsthistorisches Museum in 1930 where it has remained a cornerstone of the Egyptian–Oriental collection.
+It joined the Kunsthistorisches Museum in Vienna, Austria, in 1930 where it has remained a cornerstone of the Mesopotamian collection.

 The reign of King Nebuchadnezzar II is considered a golden age of Mesopotamian culture.
 He ruled from 604 to 562 BCE during the Neo-Babylonian Empire.
 King Nebuchadnezzar II was the most renowned king of his era due to his extensive exploits recorded in the biblical Book of Daniel and his widespread artistic patronage.
 Under his rule, Babylon became one of the greatest cities of antiquity.
 It claimed the Hanging Gardens of Babylon and the Tower of Babel as its two most famous landmarks.
 Within this rich architectural and artistic culture, Striding Lion was created to adorn Babylon’s Processional Way.

 Striding Lion measures 3 feet 6 inches (1.07 meters) high and 7 feet 7 inches (2.30 meters) wide.
 It is a basso-relievo or low relief sculpture featuring a Babylonian lion composed of yellow, brown, and red bricks against a blue background.
 Every glazed brick is individually formed to create the lion and background when assembled together.
 Therefore, the lion and background are not separate elements cemented together but rather structurally and artistically integrated into one unified image.